poteat/personal-web/content/post/programming/towards-declarative-ast-transformation.md

 So, I think there's space for a tool that uses direct-ish AST pattern matching _embedded_ in TypeScript, that also supports type-level semantics.
-It would use the same semantics for matching as it does replacing, based on a pattern- matching, declarative philosophy.
+It would use the same semantics for matching as it does replacing, based on a pattern-matching, declarative philosophy.

 For the above rule, it would look something like this: